 Advertising & Apps

-Contact University Communications at the earliest stages of planning an advertising placement or campaign.
+Contact Strategic Marketing and Communications at the earliest stages of planning an advertising placement or campaign.
 The department will ensure your plans do not conflict with or infringe on plans in other areas, will advise you of any special procedures or regulations pertinent to your project, and will advise Procurement that your planned purchase is authorized.
-University Communications can also provide design assistance such as templates you may employ, counsel and advice and, in some cases, custom design services.
+Strategic Marketing and Communications can also provide design assistance such as templates you may employ, counsel and advice and, in some cases, custom design services.

 - Only Procurement is authorized to sign advertising insertion orders.